Save money here

 Don’t forget to pack your European Heath Insurance Card if you are travelling within the EU, or to Iceland, Liechtenstein, Norway and Switzerland.

-and entitles you to treatment in state-run hospitals overseas on the same terms as a local.
-In other words, if medical treatment is free for the locals, it’s free for you, too. free via the NHS
+The card is free via the NHS and entitles you to treatment in state-run hospitals overseas on the same terms as a local.
+In other words, if medical treatment is free for the locals, it’s free for you, too.

 Just remember that the EHIC is not a replacement for travel insurance as it does not provide the full range of medical costs cover (such as repatriation to the UK) or theft, liability and cancellation cover.